 I am consumed in a job search right now.
 Actually, I have been working at it since I first came to college, and now it is picking up speed.
 Whether you’re working on it now, or plan to in the future, here are some tips to make your search more complete.

-The key to a job search is not blindly applying to whatever pops up on Monster.com.
-The key to a job search, is finding a company, and doing everything in your power to get a job there.
+The key to a job search is not blindly applying to whatever pops up on Indeed.com.
+The key to a job search is finding a company, and doing everything in your power to get a job there.
 This includes:

 - Knowing the company inside and out

 - Knowing the people who can get you a job there